 Innovation & Opportunity in the Face of Climate Change & Explosive Wildfire

 Grizzly Creek Ranch

 The 2022 Sierra Nevada Alliance Conservation Conference is a venue to deepen environmental conversations for the Sierra and move the needle on important initiatives.
-Presenters include naturalists, artists, outdoor enthusiasts, conservationists, agencies, nonprofits, policy directors, communications professionals, environmental justice leaders, scientists and friends of the Sierra.
+Presenters include naturalists, artists, outdoor enthusiasts, conservationists, agencies, nonprofits, tribal leaders, policy directors, communications professionals, environmental justice leaders, scientists and friends of the Sierra.
 We invite you to join us and explore the conference tracks below.

 Climate change is creating long-term drought and explosive wildfires in the Sierra Nevada.
 Talks within this track will examine fire recovery, studying pyrodiversity with community science, forest resilience, and fire management.